auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

 This function can be implemented with constant memory consumption,  because the output of HKDF and the input of HMAC are both streamable.
-However, WebCrypto doesn't support streaming operations, so a WebCrypto-based implementation will briefly use eight kilobytes of memory to construct the intermediate message before it is hashed into the final result.
+However, WebCrypto doesn't support streaming operations, so a WebCrypto-based implementation will briefly use eight or sixteen kilobytes of memory to construct the intermediate message before it is hashed into the final result.
 Increasing the number of rounds only increases the amount of memory needed.
 Also, specifying more than 255 rounds technically violates the specification of HKDF and NIST 800-108r1, and probably can't be guaranteed to work with webcrypto implementations anyway.

 Also it's important to point out that this call to HKDF only achieves 1x repetition of the seguid, so overall, TAGGED-HMAC-HKDF achieves 2x repetition of the seguid.
 We've achieved 256x repetition of the domain tag, but at the unnecessary cost of giving up most of the repetitions of the seguid.